-I have sent a photo Christmas card every year I’ve been married…(except the first year because we were dirt poor and I was still puking my guts out with my first pregnancy.)
-I always displayed these photos in frames…but last year I decided that it looked ridiculous…way too much clutter for me and I didn’t have a table big enough to set them all anyways!
+I have sent a photo Christmas card every year I’ve been married.
+I always displayed these photos in frame, but last year I decided that it looked ridiculous-way too much clutter for me and I didn’t have a table big enough to set them all anyways!

 At the same time, I was also desperate to find something original AND affordable AND durable (picture boys sliding down full blast) to decorate my stairway banister.